TronFortyTwo/serval-ubuntu-touch/README.md

 # serval-ubuntu-touch
-Adaptation and packaging of the Serval Project for Ubuntu Touch devices
+Adaptation and packaging of the Serval Project for Ubuntu Touch devices.

 ## Developing